Nanomedicine: Sepsis treatment

-The small size (< 100 nm) and large surface area of functionalized nanomagnets leads to advantageous properties compared to hemoperfusion, which is a clinically used technique for the purification of blood and is based on surface adsorption.
-These advantages are high loading and accessible for binding agents, high selectivity towards the target compound, fast diffusion, small hydrodynamic resistance, and low dosage.
+The small size (< 100 nm) and large surface area of functionalized nanomagnets offer advantages properties compared to hemoperfusion, which is a clinically used technique for the purification of blood and is based on surface adsorption.
+These advantages include high loading capacity, high selectivity towards the target compound, fast diffusion, low hydrodynamic resistance, and low dosage requirements.

 Tissue engineering

-Nanotechnology may be used as part of tissue engineering to help reproduce or repair or reshape damaged tissue using suitable nanomaterial-based scaffolds and growth factors.
-Tissue engineering if successful may replace conventional treatments like organ transplants or artificial implants.
+Nanotechnology may be used as part of tissue engineering to help reproduce, repair, or reshape damaged tissue using suitable nanomaterial-based scaffolds and growth factors.
+If successful, tissue engineering may replace conventional treatments like organ transplants or artificial implants.
 Nanoparticles such as graphene, carbon nanotubes, molybdenum disulfide and tungsten disulfide are being used as reinforcing agents to fabricate mechanically strong biodegradable polymeric nanocomposites for bone tissue engineering applications.
-The addition of these nanoparticles in the polymer matrix at low concentrations (~0.2 weight %) leads to significant improvements in the compressive and flexural mechanical properties of polymeric nanocomposites.
-Potentially, these nanocomposites may be used as a novel, mechanically strong, light weight composite as bone implants.
+The addition of these nanoparticles to the polymer matrix at low concentrations (~0.2 weight %) significantly improves in the compressive and flexural mechanical properties of polymeric nanocomposites.
+These nanocomposites may potentially serve as novel, mechanically strong, lightweight bone implants.

 For example, a flesh welder was demonstrated to fuse two pieces of chicken meat into a single piece using a suspension of gold-coated nanoshells activated by an infrared laser.
 This could be used to weld arteries during surgery.

 Another example is nanonephrology, the use of nanomedicine on the kidney.

-Medical devices

-Neuro-electronic interfacing is a visionary goal dealing with the construction of nanodevices that will permit computers to be joined and linked to the nervous system.
-This idea requires the building of a molecular structure that will permit control and detection of nerve impulses by an external computer.
-A refuelable strategy implies energy is refilled continuously or periodically with external sonic, chemical, tethered, magnetic, or biological electrical sources, while a non-refuelable strategy implies that all power is drawn from internal energy storage which would stop when all energy is drained.
-A nanoscale enzymatic biofuel cell for self-powered nanodevices have been developed that uses glucose from biofluids including human blood and watermelons.
-One limitation to this innovation is the fact that electrical interference or leakage or overheating from power consumption is possible.
-The wiring of the structure is extremely difficult because they must be positioned precisely in the nervous system.
-The structures that will provide the interface must also be compatible with the body's immune system.